bitovi/academy/src/technology-consulting/6-building-rapport.md

 ### Face time

 It’s 10x easier to build rapport in person than it is over the Internet.
 We’ve found that meeting a person in the first weeks of a project makes the rest of the project go smoother.
-Find a way to meet in person whenever possible, espcially for critical points in a project's lifecycle (e.g. the start of a project).
+Find a way to meet in person whenever possible, especially for critical points in a project's lifecycle (e.g. the start of a project).

-If you find yourself unable to meet in person, make time to have one-on-one's on a consistant interval, like once every one or two weeks.
-We have also found just reaching out pair for a second opinion leads to an increase in trust in you and your work output.
+If you find yourself unable to meet in person, make time to have one-on-one's on a consistent interval, like once every one or two weeks.
+We have also found just reaching out for a second opinion leads to an increase in trust in you and your work output.

 ### Non-work bonding time